|

 your own judgement.
 Don't be discouraged by anyone.
 The only ally you will have

-It is hardly surprising that right until the end of his life students and
+is yourself It is hardly surprising that right until the end of his life students and

 young people continued to write to him.
 The whole world knew that it was John